CUFirstaid/cufas-web/content/events.md

 ### How can I arrange First Aid cover for my event?

 Just head to [this form](https://www.sja.org.uk/what-we-do/our-first-aid-services/event-first-aid-cover/dips-form/) on the St John Ambulance website.

+To ensure that all event-related enquiries are handled smoothly and efficiently, we kindly ask that they be submitted through the designated portal above/below rather than reaching out to committee members directly.
+This system is designed to help us manage requests effectively and provide timely responses.

+Please note that we are unable to respond to enquiries made outside.
+Thank you for your understanding and cooperation - we appreciate it!

 ### Do I need first aid cover?